prody/ProDy-website/tutorials/evol_tutorial/comparison.rst

 Next, we obtain residue fluctuations or mobility for protein member of the above family.
 We will use chain B of :pdb:`2W5I`.

 .. ipython:: python

    pdb = parsePDB('2W5I', chain='B')
    chB_ca = pdb.select('protein and name CA and resid 1 to 121')

+We write this selection to a PDB file for use later, e.g. with evol apps.

+.. ipython:: python

+   writePDB('2W5IB_1-121.pdb', chB_ca)

 We perform GNM as follows: